coq/coq/doc/sphinx/proofs/writing-proofs/reasoning-inductives.rst

 The abstracting tactic is called generalize_eqs and it takes as argument a hypothesis to generalize.
-It uses the JMeq datatype defined in Coq.Logic.JMeq, hence we need to require it before.
+It uses the JMeq datatype defined in Stdlib.Logic.JMeq, hence we need to require it before.
 For example, revisiting the first example of the inversion documentation:

 .. coqtop:: in reset

-   Require Import Coq.Logic.JMeq.
+   Require Import Stdlib.Logic.JMeq.

    Inductive Le : nat -> nat -> Set :=
         | LeO : forall n:nat, Le 0 n